 Home Dental Care

-Home care, or how we take care of our teeth at home, is an important part of oral health.
-Dental exams and cleanings are an important part of oral health but without proper home care, the teeth and gums and vulnerable to permanent damage from gum disease and other dental issues.
-Consistent, healthy oral health care habits help fight against the bacteria that may damage the teeth and gums.
-At Gallagher Cosmetic and Family Dentistry we teach patients how to brush and floss properly and educate them on the importance of caring for their teeth daily.
-Plaque is a film that sticks to the teeth, causing cavities and gum disease.
-The best defense against plaque build-up is proper brushing and flossing, which remove this deposit or film from the teeth.
-Many patient’s, though, are unclear how to properly brush and floss their teeth.
+Home care, or how we take care of our teeth at home, is an important part of oral health maintenance.
+Dental exams and cleanings are one factor but without consistent proper home care, the teeth and gums are vulnerable to permanent damage from gum disease and other dental issues.
+We educate patients how to brush and floss and on the importance of caring for their teeth daily.

-Proper diet also plays a critical role in home care for the teeth and gums.
-Snacking on foods that are high in sugars and starches multiply the natural bacteria in the mouth.
-This bacteria works with saliva and food particles to form plaque.
-Left untreated, plaque causes gum disease and decay.
+Proper diet also plays a critical role in dental home care.
+Snacking or drinking beverages that are high in sugars and starches cause more plaque which in turn causes gum disease and decay.

 Frequently Asked Questions About Home Dental Care